 Anari is a fresh ricotta style soft, mild whey cheese, made from goat or sheep’s milk.
-In Cyprus, Anari is among the lesser known cheeses but has started growing its popularity after public exposure.
+In Cyprus, Anari is among the lesser-known cheeses but has started growing its popularity after public exposure.
 In Greece, similar cheese is known as Mizithra or Myzithra.

 When Anari is salted and air-dried in the sun or in an oven, it achieves a very hard and brittle cheese with a mild salty taste.
 Dry Anari is too hard to cut and is hence grated and used in garnishing pasta dishes.